DevMountain/categorizer/README.md

 <br />

 Let's begin by opening `src/components/NewChart/NewChart.js`.
-Just above the `render` method add a `constructor` method that takes `props` as its first parameter.
+Just above the `render` method, add a `constructor` method that takes `props` as its first parameter.
 Then call super with `props` as a parameter inside the `constructor` method.
-After calling `super` create a `state` object with three properties:
+After calling `super`, create a `state` object with three properties:

 * `labels` - A list of the labels submitted so far.
 It should default to an empty array.
 * `name` - The text from the name input.
 It should default to an empty string.